A Tale of Terrible Times

 “Where’s Mum?”
 I replied from the front seat.

-A Tale of Terrible Times is a powerful story about what it means to be the parents of a disabled child.
-And about the fight to allow the child to be who he is, and to get the support that he and his family need.
+A Tale of Terrible Times is an acute story on being the parents of a disabled child, about the fight to allow the child to be who he is, and to get the support that he and his family need.
 The book follows the mother and son, and the rest of the family, day by day from the last Monday in November until the third Thursday in May.
-This is a story about the fine line between accepting and giving up.
-This is a moving story about love that hits like a fist.
+It is a story about the fine line between accepting and giving up, and a moving story about how love can strike you down.

-Daniel loses his speech and changes personality.
-For his mother, Olaug, it is the start of a battle, first to understand what is happening to the boy, and then to help him get the care and resources he needs.
-The family suddenly find themselves in a lifechanging, challenging situation.
-There is a long and painful process shared in this novel written with deep human insight and love in the year Daniel turns 10 years old.
+As a toddler, Daniel loses his speech and changes his personality, marking the start of a battle for his mother, Olaug.
+First, to understand what is happening to the boy, and then to help him get the care and resources he needs.
+The long and painful process is shared in this novel, and written with deep human insight and love, in the year Daniel turns ten.

 Foreign rights